the-isf-academy/new-making-with-code/content/cs10/unit00/labs/lab0.2_ballpit/_index.md

     but instead of bouncing off the wall, it reappears on the other side of the screen.
     """

     def __init__(self):
         super().__init__()

     def update(self):
-        """Checks whether the ball has hit a wall.
+        # Checks whether the ball has hit a wall.
-        If the ball has hit a wall, it "warps" the ball onto the opposite side of the screen
+        # If the ball has hit a wall, it "warps" the ball
-        """
+        # onto the opposite side of the screen

         if self.x > 1:
             self.x = 0
         if self.y > 1: